5. Processing unidimensional data#

 What happens when we apply `+` on two vectors of different lengths?

-List the four ways to index a vector.
+List the four general ways to index a vector.

 What is wrong with the expression